czarolag/DiscordBot/README.md

 ## **Configuration**

-1. Rename the `credentials-example.json` file to `credentials.json`.
+1. Create a copy and rename `credentials-example.json` to `credentials.json` by running `cp credentials-example.json credentials.json`.
-2. Replace the placeholders in `credentials.json` with your own information.
+1a.
+Replace the placeholders in `credentials.json` with your own information `NOTE: Do not add your personal information on the example.json, mak`.

 ## **Usage**